 The ability to provide least-privilege access to all users is a critical component of enterprise password management.
 Keeper allows administrators to fine-tune their organization's access levels to sensitive data and credentials, from teams and groups down to the individual user level.

 This key feature works seamlessly with Keeper’s superior architecture, composed of Nodes, Roles and Teams.

-At the core of Keeper’s architecture are Nodes.
+Nodes are a way to organize users into distinct groupings, similar to organizational units in Active Directory, and are at the core of Keeper’s architecture.
 The administrator can create nodes based on location, department, division or any other structure.
-By default, the top-level node, or root node is set to the organization name and all other nodes can be created under the root node.
+By default, the top-level node – or root node – is set to the organization name and all other nodes can be created under the root node.

-Finally, there are Teams, which are used for sharing privileged accounts and shared folders among groups of users within the vault.
-Teams can also be used to easily assign roles to entire groups of users to ensure the consistency of enforcement policies across a collective group of individuals.
+Teams are used for sharing privileged accounts and shared folders among groups of users within the Keeper Vault.
+Teams can also be used to easily assign roles to entire groups of users to ensure the consistency of enforcement policies.

 Since Keeper's security model is based on least-privilege access, we implement least-privilege policies, so when a user is a member of multiple roles, their default policy is the most restrictive.